Return of the Jedi Masters Using LEGO® Materials

-While there are some fundamental projects that are revisited in summer camps, our instructors offer advanced challenges and modifications for any model that will push even the most experienced Lego Maniacs to the next level!
-Our curriculum is flexible and adjusts to the interests and experience level of the students.
-With hundreds of projects to choose from and a constantly expanding curriculum, our instructors look forward to continually challenging the most advanced students to reach their full potential.
+Our curriculums are ever evolving, and projects are also rotated seasonally to ensure that every experience, whether in camp or class, is a new one!
+While there are some fundamental projects or concepts that may be revisited in summer camps, our instructors offer advanced challenges and modifications for any model that will push even the most experienced LEGO® engineers to the next level.
+Our curriculum is flexible and adjusts to the interests and experience level of the students, and our instructors look forward to continually challenging the most advanced students to reach their full potential.
 We also encourage our students to communicate when they desire a new challenge that meets their building skill level.
 Our responsibility as instructors is to never leave any student bored or unchallenged!

 SIGN IN / OUT

 Do I need to sign my child in and out?

 We do ask that you sign your child in and out each day of the summer camp.
 To ensure the children's safety, our instructors stay in the classroom with the child until a parent/guardian is there to pick them up and sign them out.
 This also gives us the opportunity to get to know your family and touch base before or after class.